aws/aws-cdk-go/awscdk/awslogs/README.md

 For more information, see [Protect sensitive log data with masking](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/mask-sensitive-log-data.html).

-For a list of types of identifiers that can be audited and masked, see [Types of data that you can protect](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/protect-sensitive-log-data-types.html)
+For a list of types of managed identifiers that can be audited and masked, see [Types of data that you can protect](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/protect-sensitive-log-data-types.html).

-If a new identifier is supported but not yet in the `DataIdentifiers` enum, the full ARN of the identifier can be supplied in `identifierArnStrings` instead.
+If a new identifier is supported but not yet in the `DataIdentifiers` enum, the name of the identifier can be supplied as `name` in the constructor instead.

+To add a custom data identifier, supply a custom `name` and `regex` to the `CustomDataIdentifiers` constructor.
+For more information on custom data identifiers, see [Custom data identifiers](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CWL-custom-data-identifiers.html).

 Each policy may consist of a log group, S3 bucket, and/or Firehose delivery stream audit destination.